How Do You Use Blue Painter's Tape?

 Step 4.
 Paint: Once your borders are all protected by painter's tape, you can start painting.
 You may find it easiest to start by cutting in, which means painting around the border and then filling in the rest of the wall.
 The tape is there to keep you from getting paint on the ceiling and floorboard, so it's fine to get some paint on the tape, but try to avoid getting too much paint on it.

 Step 5.
-Remove tape: Once the paint is dry to the touch, which typically takes about an hour, you can remove the painter's tape.
+Remove tape: Once the paint is dry to the touch, which typically takes about an hour, you can remove the tape.
 Pull the tape gently at a 45-degree angle.
 Once you've pulled a foot of tape off, grab the tape again at the base.
 Continue to pull all the tape off the ceilings, baseboards and anywhere else you've applied it, revealing your finished project.

 Where Can Blue Painter's Tape Be Used?